ConstraintFlow: A DSL for Specification and Verification of Neural Network Analyses: DSL Design through Examples

-\textbf{DSL Design.} We illustrate some of the several challenges that need to be addressed by the DSL design.
-First, the abstract domains used in DNN certification often involve complex data structures, such as polyhedral expressions.
-In existing implementations \cite{eran, Lirpa:20}, neurons are represented as data structures that include their metadata, and polyhedral expressions are represented as large arrays using pointers or similar constructs.
-The complexity of pointer arithmetic can pose challenges in maintaining certifier soundness.
-Second, modern transformers perform complicated operations over abstract elements like traversals through the DNN.
-The DSL must provide natural and concise constructs while ensuring their termination based on DSL semantics.
-Third, DNN certifiers perform analyses using abstract domains, including forward analysis for computing the strongest post-condition, backward analysis for computing the weakest pre-condition, and combinations of these.
-The DSL must support the wide variety of existing abstract domains, abstract transformers, and certification algorithms, and also allow new practically useful designs.
+Abstract domains used in DNN certification often involve complex data structures, such as polyhedral expressions.
+In traditional implementations \cite{eran,Lirpa20}, neurons are represented as objects or structs that include their metadata and are connected according to the DNN architecture.
+This results in large arrays representing polyhedral expressions, utilizing pointers or similar constructs.
+Due to the intricacies involved in pointer arithmetic, it is hard to write code involving polyhedral expressions, while maintaining soundness.

-\textbf{Verification.} Verification is an undecidable problem in general.
-A common approach is to symbolically execute the algorithm on bounded symbolic inputs satisfying the given preconditions~\cite{emina, rosette}.
-However, even in the scope of bounded verification, challenges persist.
-First, the certifier must be sound for all DNNs.
-So, we need to create a symbolic representation of a general DNN.
-Defining a symbolic DNN poses a unique challenge.
-Second, some transformers specify loops that involve input-dependent termination conditions~\cite{deeppoly}.
-It is challenging to verify such algorithms for any arbitrary DNN architectures because the number of iterations in the loop is only known at runtime.
-Third, some transformers use calls to solvers like LP, MILP, and SMT to find the bounds of an expression.
-Since we do not have access to the solvers, they cannot be symbolically executed.
+For DNN certifiers, the input and output to the abstract transformers are abstract elements, which are conjunctions of constraints over all the neurons in the DNN.
+Given the large number of neurons and the complexity of each constraint, our DSL must succinctly represent the input and output.
+Moreover, transformers can perform complicated operations over abstract elements like traversals through the graph that represents the DNN architecture.
+The DSL must provide constructs that enable such complicated operations while also being natural and concise.
+Further, DNN certification algorithms build different types of analysis using abstract domains, including forward analysis for computing the post-condition, backward analysis for computing the pre-condition, and their combinations.
+It is challenging to design a DSL that supports this wide variety of existing abstract domains, abstract transformers, and certification algorithms and is general enough to succinctly express new practically useful designs.